brandur/sorg/content/markdown/john-muir-trail/main.md

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/bear-ridge-1" "https://www.dropbox.com/scl/fi/n4eo5z5at88eyxb3lagkk/2W4A3854.JPG?rlkey=x03jc6srb5y0i4jdpf74g3xv9&dl=1" 1200}}" loading="lazy"></figure>

-Farina starts to use the word "exogenous" a lot, one that I haven't heard since high school science courses.
-We all pretend that we're speaking mutually intelligible English language, but secretly, none of us know what the hell he's talking about.
+Farina starts to use the word "exogenous" a lot, one that I haven't heard since high school science.
+We all smile and nod, pretending that we're speaking mutually intelligible English, but secretly, none of the rest of us know what the hell he's talking about.

 That is, until he jumps into the first creek we find, fully clothed.
-The idea is to cool onself using an _exogenous_ source of water, thereby conserving your internal supply.
+The idea is to cool oneself using an _exogenous_ (def'n: "relating to or developing from external factors") source of water, thereby conserving the body's internal supply.
 It's really hot so this seems like a magnificent idea to the rest of us, and we all follow suit.

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/bear-ridge-2" "https://www.dropbox.com/scl/fi/6nnvot6ybvlv3eoq100ib/2W4A3856.JPG?rlkey=otdr29afccb8anr2f0xlrxcw7&dl=1" 1200}}" loading="lazy"></figure>